Turnbull & Asser Brushed Cotton Shirt

 English shirting, isn’t that just a thing.
 Forget the 3 or 5 for a ton ruined after a wash crowd.
 I mean proper English shirting, Jermyn Street in ethos rather than just retail address.

-Each has differing strengths and make shirts for differing purposes, but all are to be cherished, if only for producing shirting that is trials and tribulations of life proof.
+Each has differing strengths and make shirts for differing purposes.
+They are all to be cherished, if only for producing shirting that is trials and tribulations of life proof.